 [Ultramarine blue, chromatic black, burnt sienna, cad yellow light, yellow ochre, bright red]

-The advantage I had in this painting was that it was done in the studio based on a plein air study.
+The advantage I had in this painting was that it was done in the studio from a plein air study.
 That gave me much more time to re-compose it, adjust the color scheme and avoid repeating the mistakes I'd made in the field.

 Keep the Brightest Greens in Reserve